 Welcome to Concepts in Psychology.
 This introductory course is designed to strengthen your understanding of human nature and, from a psychological perspective, show how people feel, think, and behave.
 Like many academic disciplines, psychology systematically studies the human mind and behavior using scientific methods.
-At the same time, psychology is a unique scientific field that combines natural science, social science, and humanity.
+At the same time, psychology is a unique scientific field that combines natural science, social science, and the humanities.
 It means that a large part of psychology overlaps with other disciplines, such as sociology, economics, and biology, then turns into interdisciplinary science, like social psychology, industrial-organizational (I-O) psychology, and biological psychology.

-As a framework of the course, the goal of this coursebook certainly wants you to develop a fundamental and comprehensive understanding of psychology as a science and discover the field’s essential applications in people’s work and life in the 21st century.
-By covering many topics, the coursebook will help you effectively build up a scientific view of what psychology is and support your self-regulated learning process: Five units/modules are organized in a well-planned sequence.
+The goal of this coursebook is to help you develop a fundamental and comprehensive understanding of psychology as a science and discover the field’s essential applications in people’s work and life in the 21st century.
+By covering many topics, the coursebook will help you effectively build up a scientific view of what psychology is and support your self-regulated learning process.
+Five units/modules are organized in a well-planned sequence.

-The course book starts from the fundamental concepts and theories in general psychology (units 1 and 2), then discover the importance of social psychology (unit 3), and further explores how industrial-organizational psychology is relevant to 21-century work (units 4 and 5).
-While actively studying the above units, you will develop a solid and systematic psychology framework throughout the course book.
+The course book starts with the fundamental concepts and theories in general psychology (units 1 and 2), then moves on to the importance of social psychology (unit 3), and further explores how industrial-organizational psychology is relevant to 21-century work (units 4 and 5).
+While actively studying the above units, you will develop a solid and systematic psychological framework.
 Along with the key concepts and theories, the course book also includes relevant case studies, compelling examples, and up-to-date academic research to support your learning and comprehension.
-More importantly, the selected content and developed learning activities are adapted to your level of prior knowledge and learning needs.
-Please enjoy your learning processes.
+More importantly, the selected content and learning activities are adapted to your level of prior knowledge and learning needs.
+Please enjoy your learning process.

 Unit 1 – General Psychology I